itchyny/rexdep/README.md

 C depends on D.
 D does not depend on other modules.
 ```
 Can we extract the relations between them?
+With rexdep, the answer is yes.
 ```bash
  $ rexdep --pattern 'depends on ([A-Z]+)(?:, ([A-Z]+))?(?:, ([A-Z]+))?(?: and ([A-Z]+))?' --module '^([A-Z]+) depends on ' sample2
 A B